zlig/masters-thesis/README.md

 - Art or haiku generated from a GAN
 - Mood of the day in region of the world via news and twitter
 - Service suggesting what to watch based on taste and location
+- Autonomous RC Car using RPi, Camera, CNN and OpenCV

 ## Presentation
 * Slides